RillingDev/rilling.dev/01.blog/02.creating-a-web-chat-with-php-and-mysql/item.md

 What we do here is similar to `write.php`, however in this case we want to read from the database, so we use SELECT in our query.
 We then loop over every entry and echo a `p` html tag with its contents.
 Also we need to format the date, we dont need the whole timestamp.

-## Conclusion

 Done!
 Now our chat will update itself every 250 milliseconds.
-Your chat should be working now.

-If you have questions regarding this project send me an email, or view the [live demo](https://f-rilling.com/projects/rChat/) or [download the source](https://f-rilling.com/user/data/files/f-rilling.com_rChat.7z)